 BBC Graphics Viewer

-A utility for viewing and converting graphics files originally created on BBC
+A cross-platform viewer and converter for graphics files originally created on BBC Micro or Master computers.

-the graphics memory, or in a run-length encoded format loaded by a program
+graphics memory, or in a run-length encoded format loaded by a program called

-However, due to the way that the BBC's graphics memory was mapped to the
+However, due to the unusual way that the BBC's graphics memory was mapped to

 of these formats on a PC with other tools.